Universal-Team/LeafEdit-Core/README.md

 # LeafEdit-Core

+## LeafEdit-Core has been merged into LeafEdit directly.
+This repo will be removed soon.
+This repo is deprecated as well.

 This is the core for LeafEdit.

 This is currently going into a Rewrite to combine the Save classes.